dbow/futureplate/README.md

     In general, this would be for client-side 404-type situations so that a 404 page can be shown without a flicker.

-* Caching

-    Implement caching in the Store and have Actions check the cache first.

 * Implement Styles
 * Implement Tests